If your motorbike doesn’t have a centre stand, then a motorcycle wheel roller is a handy bit of kit that’ll make your life that bit easier.

 These types of stands are a great solution as you can use them instead of paddock stands on a trackday, you can wheel your bike around your garage or driveway with ease.
 They actually make cleaning a bike far easier too.

-They’re more expensive than paddock stands and wheel rollers but less expensive and much more compact than a full-on bike ramp or bike lift.
+They’re more expensive than paddock stands and wheel rollers but less expensive and much more compact than a full-on bike ramp or motorcycle lift.

 They cost around £300 and are manufactured in the UK.
 You can see the range here: www.1jac.com